makersacademy/takeaway-challenge/README_EG.md

 # **Ed Goold Takeaway Challenge Readme - 13.1.2018**

-This readme concerns Ed Goold's solution to a case study challenge provided at the end of week 2 of the Makers Academy course, December 2017 cohort.
+This readme summarises my solution to the Takeaway Challenge set for the second weekend of the Makers Academy's December 2017 cohort.

 It is separated into the following sections: